PlaidCloud/website/content/en/docs/reference/kubectl/overview.md

 Operation       | Syntax    |       Description
 -------------------- | -------------------- | --------------------
-`alpha`    | `kubectl alpha SUBCOMMAND [flags]` | List the available commands that correspond to alpha features, which are not enabled in Kubernetes clusters by default.
+`alpha`    | `kubectl alpha SUBCOMMAND [flags]` | List the available commands that correspond to alpha features, which are not enabled in PlaidCloud clusters by default.
 `annotate`    | <code>kubectl annotate (-f FILENAME &#124; TYPE NAME &#124; TYPE/NAME) KEY_1=VAL_1 ...
 KEY_N=VAL_N [--overwrite] [--all] [--resource-version=version] [flags]</code> | Add or update the annotations of one or more resources.
 `api-resources`    | `kubectl api-resources [flags]` | List the API resources that are available.
 `api-versions`    | `kubectl api-versions [flags]` | List the API versions that are available.